Greg Maddux: Atlanta Braves (1993–2003)

 Maddux struck out 200+ batters for the only time in his career in 1998.
 He outdueled the Cubs' Kerry Wood to clinch the NLDS, but the Braves were eliminated in the next round.
 The Braves returned to the World Series in 1999.
 Maddux was the Game One starter, and took a 1–0 lead into the eighth inning before a Yankee rally cost him the game and eventually the series as the Braves were swept.

 On June 14, 2000, Maddux made his 387th putout to break Jack Morris's career record.
 In September 2000, he had a streak of 401/3 scoreless innings.
 He pitched poorly in his one playoff start of 2000.
 In May 2001, Maddux became the first Braves pitcher since 1916 to throw two 1–0 shutouts in the same month.
 The first included a career-best 14 strikeouts.
 In July and August of that year, Maddux pitched 721/3 consecutive innings without giving up a walk; that streak ended when he intentionally threw four balls to Steve Finley.
 In 2002, he won his 13th straight Gold Glove Award, a NL record.
 Maddux tied Jim Kaat's career record of 16 Gold Gloves after the 2006 season.

 Throughout most of his years with the Braves, in the tradition of other pitching greats such as Steve Carlton, Maddux often had his own personal catcher.
 At various times Maddux used Charlie O'Brien, Eddie Pérez, Paul Bako, and Henry Blanco, for the majority of his starts, though regular starter Javy López did sometimes catch Maddux in the postseason.

-Maddux was the crown jewel in the much-vaunted Braves trio of Maddux, Glavine, and Smoltz, who pitched together for over a decade as the core of one of the best pitching staffs in the history of the game.
+Maddux was the crown jewel in the much-vaunted Braves trio of Maddux, Glavine, and Smoltz, who pitched together for over a decade as the core of the best pitching staff in the history of the game.
 The three were the linchpin of a team that won its division (the National League West in 1993 and the East from then on) every year that Maddux was on the team (1994 had no division champions).
 The three pitchers were frequently augmented by other strong starters such as Steve Avery, Kevin Millwood, Denny Neagle, and Russ Ortiz.
 In 1995, they pitched the Braves to a World Series title.
 In 29 postseason games with Atlanta, Maddux had a 2.81 ERA and a 1.19 WHIP, but just an 11–13 record.